Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 ## Registering a Mutator

-Mutators are **NOT** automatically registered in the container, so to have them invoked, register them in the `EndpointConfiguration`:
+Mutators are **NOT** automatically registered in [dependency injection](/nservicebus/dependency-injection/), so to have them invoked, register them in the `EndpointConfiguration`:

 snippet: MutatorRegistration